 The new requirements for NHTSA's FMVSS 301 fuel system integrity standard include a more severe rear crash test.
 In the current test, a 3,015 pound deformable barrier sled strikes 70-percent of the vehicle's width at 50 mph.
 In contrast, the prior version of FMVSS 301 used a 4,000 pound flat rigid moving barrier that struck the full width of the vehicle at 30 mph.
 The new test requires that the vehicle absorb more crash energy than before.

 ADVANCED COMPATIBILITY ENGINEERING™ (ACE™)

-Like every other Acura vehicle, the all-new 2010 MDX features Advanced Compatibility Engineering™ (ACE™) unit-body design.
+Like every other Acura vehicle, the 2011 MDX features Advanced Compatibility Engineering™ (ACE™) unit-body design.
 ACE™ is an exclusive body design that enhances occupant protection and crash compatibility in frontal crashes.
 The ACE™ design utilizes a network of connected structural elements to distribute crash energy more evenly throughout the front of the vehicle.
 This enhanced frontal crash energy management helps to reduce the forces transferred to the passenger compartment and can help to more evenly disperse the forces transferred to other vehicles in a crash.

 IIHS SIDE IMPACT CRASHWORTHINESS EVALUATION (SICE)

 The 2011 Acura MDX achieves a “GOOD” rating in the rigorous IIHS Side Impact Crashworthiness Evaluation (SICE) evaluation, which measures how well a vehicle withstands intrusion from a large SUV in a side collision.
 The MDX's high-strength steel safety cage, along with the use of high-strength side door beams, help make it resistant to intrusion.